Class of 2025 Commencement Livestream - article thumnail image

 • Targeted tutoring was provided this year on areas such as Writer’s ClubReading Comprehension help, and Math Peer Tutoring.
 Students gained a deeper understanding of these concepts, reducing test anxiety rates.

-• Pure Game is available for students to build leadership skills while learning the cooperative efforts and skills at soccer.
+• Premier Sports is available for students to build leadership skills while learning the cooperative efforts and skills at soccer.
 Pure Game works with students at lunch one day a week and one day a week after school.

 • Latino Unidos meets weekly to focus upon building the celebration of culture and community.
 Activities involved include Line Dancing and Loteria (Bingo) at lunch.